reecemillsom/test-d/README.md

 * Cd back to the root of the project
 * Next we want to build all packages and ensure they do so correctly.
   * `npx nx run-many --target=build`
+* You can skip the below steps **IF** you already have a mongo instance running on port 27017
   * Next we want to spin up a mongo docker container, run these commands
     * `docker pull mongo`, this will pull the mongo image to later be able to run in a container
     * `docker image ls`, copy the image id for mongo
     * `docker run -d -p 27017:27017 <image id>`, this will run the container for the database on port 27017 which is the default mongo port.
 * Next we should be able to start the API, run the following command, in the root of the package
   * `npx nx start api`
 * If you wish to run the tests, you can from the root of the project